Wednesday, 21st April 2021, 15:45pm-16:45pm

-The variety of analytical methods available to Cochrane authors is expanding.
-However, with this increasing choice comes increasing confusion around the most appropriate analysis for a particular review title.
-In this session, members of the NIHR Complex Review Support Unit will use real world examples of when a particular analytical approach can be helpful and when the approach may not be suited to the data.
-In a series of mini presentations we will consider when to use (and when not to use) the following methods: pairwise meta-analysis, network meta-analysis, component network meta-analysis, and test accuracy versus prognosis review methods.
-Throughout the presentations we will also consider those instances where quantitative analysis may not be appropriate.
+In this session, members of the NIHR Complex Review Support Unit use real-world examples of when a particular analytical approach can be helpful and when the approach may not be suited to the data.
+In a series of mini-presentations they consider when to use (and when not to use) the following methods: pairwise meta-analysis, network meta-analysis, component network meta-analysis, and test accuracy versus prognosis review methods.
+Throughout the presentations, they also consider instances where quantitative analysis may not be appropriate.

 Presenters: